What is Asset Allocation?

 1. Constant-Weight Asset Allocation

 The constant-weight asset allocation strategy is based on the buy-and-hold policy.
 That is, if a stock loses value, investors buy more of it.
 However, if it increases in price, they sell a bigger proportion.
-The goal is to ensure the proportions never deviates by more than 5% of the original mix.
+The goal is to ensure the proportions never deviate by more than 5% of the original mix.

 2. Tactical Asset Allocation

-The tactical asset allocation strategy addresses the challenges that result from strategic asset allocation relating to the long run investment policies.
+The tactical asset allocation strategy addresses the challenges that result from strategic asset allocation relating to the long-run investment policies.
 Therefore, tactical asset allocation aims at maximizing short-term investment strategies.
 As a result, it adds more flexibility in coping with the market dynamics so that the investors invest in higher returning assets.